regebro/reportingdb/reportingdb.rst

    built to simplify standard corporate legal processes so entrepreneurs can focus on what matters most: their company.

-   It's basically a webapp for simplifying the handling of legal documents.
+   It's basically a webapp that will deal with all your legal documents.
+   At Shoobx I have mostly been dealing with reporting.

 ----